Returning to a mostly empty Orchard Road on a weekday night.

 - In the case of Singapore, I wouldn’t say we fare terribly, though neither would I celebrate our response.
 In some areas, I think there’s definitely a lot of room for improvement.
 For example, the forecasting of human reaction to panic and business survival.

 My opinions on past events aside, going forward, is it going to be frighteningly tough for individuals and businesses alike?
 Of course.
 But disregarding the actual coronavirus, I feel a significant part of the challenge also stems from people and organisations still unwilling to change.

 Some cultures and practices have never been awesome to begin with, but people have long resisted change for all sorts of lame reasons.
-With COVID-19 likely to be with us for a long time, there wouldn’t be any more reason not to bite the bullet, yes?
+With COVID-19 likely to be with us for a long time, would there still be any reason not to bite the bullet?

 But some people will still resist.
 They will continue to resist and make life hard, even dangerous for others.
 A good part of the hardship down the road, IMO, would thus be how to deal with such people and organisations.